-The AFC at 5.11-1 provides the following overview of the regional setting for agricultural resources around the Project site: "Imperial County is a rural agricultural county in the southern portion of the Imperial Valley. ...
-Imperial County is a leading agricultural area because of both environmental and cultural factors, including good soils, a year-round growing season, the availability of adequate water supply transported from the Colorado River by a complex canal system, extensive areas committed to agricultural production, a gently sloping topography, and a climate that is well-suited for growing crops and raising livestock.
+The AFC at 5.11-1 provides the following overview of the regional setting for agricultural resources around the Morton Bay Geothermal Project ("MBGP" or "Project") site: "Imperial County is a rural agricultural county in the southern portion of the Imperial Valley. ...
+Imperial County is a leading agricultural area because of both environmental and cultural factors, including good soils, a yearround growing season, the availability of adequate water supply transported from the Colorado River by a complex canal system, extensive areas committed to agricultural production, a gently sloping topography, and a climate that is wellsuited for growing crops and raising livestock.
 Approximately 20% of Imperial County is irrigated for agricultural purposes (588,416 acres).
 Irrigation agriculture in Imperial Valley is extremely diverse and includes many types of vegetable crops such as lettuce, carrots, onions, tomatoes, cauliflower, and broccoli; alfalfa, Sudan grass, and other animal feed; sugar beets; wheat and other grains; melons; cotton; and various citrus, fruits, and nuts (Imperial County Final Programmatic Environmental Impact Report [IC PEIR] Renewable Energy & Transmission Element Update 2015)."

 Goal 1 in the Imperial County General Plan's Agricultural Element (adopted 1993) contains Objective 1.8, which states, "Allow conversion of agricultural land to nonagricultural uses including renewable energy only where a clear and immediate need can be demonstrated, based on economic benefits, population projections and lack of other available land (including land within incorporated cities) for such nonagricultural uses.
 Such conversion shall also be allowed only where such uses have been identified for nonagricultural use in a city or county general plan, and are supported by a study to show a lack of alternative sites."
-The AFC at 5.6-3 evaluated the objectives under Goal 1, including Objective 1.8.
-The AFC at 5.6-3 evaluated the objectives under Goal 1, including Objective 1.8.
-The AFC acknowledged that "[t]he Project is not directly consistent with Goal 1 due to the conversion of Important Farmland to nonagricultural uses," but cited to Section 1 in the AFC to support the "purpose and need for the conversion of agricultural land to nonagricultural uses," The AFC concluded that "[d]ue to the established purpose and need, limited accessible geothermal resources, and zoning which allows for geothermal energy production, impacts would be less than significant."
+The AFC at 5.6-12 evaluated the objectives under Goal 1, including Objective 1.8.
+The AFC acknowledges that "[t]he Project is not directly consistent with Goal 1 due to the conversion of Important Farmland to nonagricultural uses," but cited to Section 1 in the AFC to support the "purpose and need for the conversion of agricultural land to nonagricultural uses."
+The AFC concludes that "[d]ue to the established purpose and need, limited accessible geothermal resources, and zoning which allows for geothermal energy production, impacts would be less than significant."
+(AFC at 5.6-12.)

-97. State whether a study has been performed regarding alternative sites other than the analysis of Power Plan Site Alternatives at AFC page 6-2.
+100. State whether a study has been performed regarding alternative sites other than the analysis of Power Plant Site Alternatives at AFC page 6-2.
 If so, please provide a copy of this study.